dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 How did that work?
 When the REPL started to evaluate the backwards expression, it recognized that backwards is the name of a macro.
 So it left the expression `("hello, world" t format)` unevaluated, which is good because it isn't a legal Lisp form.
 It then passed that list to the backwards code.
 The code in backwards passed the list to REVERSE, which returned the list `(format t "hello, world")`. backwards then passed that value back out to the REPL, which then evaluated it in place of the original expression.

-The backwards macro thus defines a new language that's a lot like Lisp--just backward--that you can drop into anytime simply by wrapping a backward Lisp expression in a call to the backwards macro.
-And, in a compiled Lisp program, that new language is just as efficient as normal Lisp because all the macro code--the code that generates the new expression--runs at compile time.
+The backwards macro thus defines a new language that's a lot like Lisp -- just backward -- that you can drop into anytime simply by wrapping a backward Lisp expression in a call to the backwards macro.
+And, in a compiled Lisp program, that new language is just as efficient as normal Lisp because all the macro code -- the code that generates the new expression -- runs at compile time.
 In other words, the compiler will generate exactly the same code whether you write `(backwards ("hello, world" t format))` or `(format t "hello, world")`.

 So how does that help with the code duplication in where?
 Well, you can write a macro that generates exactly the code you need for each particular call to where.
 Again, the best approach is to build our code bottom up.
 In the hand-optimized selector function, you had an expression of the following form for each actual field referred to in the original call to where: